-Hollie Miller is a performance artist working across live and recorded contexts (moving image, photography, installation and sculpture).
+Hollie Miller is a performance artist working across live and recorded contexts (performance, moving image, photography, installation and sculpture).
 She has initial conservatorie training in dance and somatic practice.
-Her movement enquiry is focused on the minor gesture, gestures of the everyday and material gestures, which she embodies with a poetic sensibility.
+Her enquiry is focused on the minor gesture, gestures of the everyday and material gestures, which she embodies with a poetic sensibility.
 Her corporeal works are site-responsive, intimate and time-based: exploring ephemerality in the digital age.

 Recently she has been rethinking her live art practice through a cinematic framework and incorporating sound and voice.
 Whilst exploring how sculptural objects, material traces and costumes used in her performances can exist in the gallery as artefacts, relics or fossils.
 She sees the photographic documentation of her performances as autonomous images.

 Hollie Miller holds an MA from The Royal College of Art (2016) and a BPA from The Northern School of Contemporary Dance (2010).
-She has presented her work nationally and internationally in the UK, Europe, Argentina and Japan in minor contemporary art museums, galleries and outdoors.
+She has presented her work nationally and internationally in the UK, Europe, Argentina and Japan in contemporary art galleries, museums and outdoors.

 As a performer she has worked with artists, choreographers and filmmakers including: Isabel Lewis, Tate Modern Tanks; Pierre Joseph, Frieze Art Fair; Leimay, Brooklyn Museum; Di Mainstone, The National Portrait Gallery & Barbican.

 In 2019 she received an Arts Council England Developing Your Creative Practice Grant.